mganss/ExcelMapper/README.md

 * Preserve formatting when saving back files
 * Optionally let the mapper track objects
 * Map columns to properties through convention, attributes or method calls
+* Use custom or builtin data formats for numeric and DateTime columns

 ## Read objects from an Excel file